 1) 1 Fire-proof container – below are some examples (you can use a cauldron, a brass burner or even a ceramic dish):

-Please be sure to add in some SAND to each container to properly insulate it.
+Please be sure to add in some ASH to each container to properly insulate it.
 Even if you are using a fire-proof container.Also be sure you use some type of trivet or fire-proof placemat to keep your altar or surface from being burned.
 I have used in the past either cork or stone coasters and they have worked well.
 Even with a fire-proof container – it will get VERY hot – so be sure you protect yourself and your altar/surface.

 Once your burner is in place, its time to bring out your charcoal.